 - 1-1/2 teaspoons whole peppercorns

 - 1 tablespoon prepared horseradish

 - 1. Place ham in a Dutch oven or large kettle.
 Add cider, peppercorns and bay leaf.
 Add enough water just to cover; bring to a boil.
 Reduce heat; cover and simmer for 1 hour.

 - 2. Drain, reserving 3 cups cooking liquid; discard peppercorns and bay leaf.
 Remove skin from ham if desired; score the surface with shallow cuts, making diamond shapes.
 Insert whole cloves in the center of each diamond.
 Combine applesauce, horseradish and mustard; rub over ham.

 - 3. Place ham on a rack in shallow roasting pan; pour reserved liquid into pan.
-Bake, uncovered, at 350° for 1 hour or until a meat thermometer reads 140°.
+Bake, uncovered, at 350° for 1 hour or until a thermometer reads 140°.
 Remove from the oven; cover with foil and let stand for 10-15 minutes before slicing.
 Yield: 16-20 servings.